ddubny/ddubny.github.io/_pages/about.md

 <div class="notice--yellow">
    <span style="font-size: 18px; font-family: Open Sans;">
-      <center> This is the way I've come and why I decided to pursue the master's program in Library and Information science in the United States.</center>
+      <center> This is the way I've come.
+      Where will be the next destination ?? </center>
    </span>
 </div>